Yash22222/IBM-CSRBOX-Internship-Project/readme.md

 ## **Exploratory Data Analysis**
 - Exploratory Data Analysis is a crucial step in the data analysis process, where the primary goal is to understand the data, gain insights, and identify patterns or relationships between variables.
-- Imported Chardet library(Universal Character Encoding Detector) for UTF-8 encoded code, applied to CSV, checked for null values.
+- Imported Chardet library(Universal Character Encoding Detector) for UTF-8 encoded code, applied to CSV, and checked for null values.

 ## **Mutual Information graphs**
-- MI score graphs visualize feature relevance to target variable, measuring dependency and aiding feature selection.
+- MI score graphs visualize feature relevance to the target variable, measuring dependency and aiding feature selection.
-- Scikit-learn(sklearn) library calculates MI_score correlation between attributes, and a graph is plotted for visualization purposes.
+- The scikit-learn (sklearn) library calculates the MI_score correlation between attributes, and a graph is plotted for visualization purposes.

 <img src="https://github.com/adityabasanti/IBM-CSRBOX-Internship-Project/assets/102895768/9206150b-b50a-4197-9957-0d917629a928" width="500">

 ## **Test and Train Model**
-- Test and train split is a crucial step in building and evaluating machine learning models, dividing dataset into training and test sets.
+- Test and train split is a crucial step in building and evaluating machine learning models, dividing datasets into training and test sets.
 - Training sets contain 70-80% of data, while test sets allocate 20-30%.
-- The code splits data into training, validation, and testing sets, ensuring model training, validation, and testing on different subsets, preventing overfitting and providing a reliable evaluation.
+- The code splits data into training, validation, and testing sets, ensuring model training, validation, and testing on different subsets, preventing overfitting, and providing a reliable evaluation.

 **MinMaxScaler**